Uganda Photo Safari

 You will fly out of the Entebbe International Airport (EBB) in the capital city of Kamapla, Uganda.

-As we move around Uganda, we stay at 3 and 4-star accommodations.
-The rooms are comfortable and spacious, the staff are excellent, and the locations are ideal for our photographic priorities in the region.
+As we move around Uganda, we stay mostly at 3+ star accommodations.
+The rooms are comfortable and spacious, the staff is excellent, and the locations are ideal for our photographic priorities in the region.

 Because this workshop focuses on Wildlife photography, I do recommend that you bring something equivalent to a 100-400mm lens.
 While wildlife certainly can get closer, we try to avoid those situations as best as possible, for both the animal’s safety and ours.
 When it comes specifically to the Silverback Gorillas, I find a fast 70-200 f/2.8 lens usually works the best!